ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-transactions.md

 Due to the WiredTiger cache pressure, long running transactions can be problematic, but the MongoDB developers are working on improving this for future releases and plan to support transactions running for several hours or even days.

 ## Practical
-As for semantics, MongoDB thankfully chose not to reinvent the wheel.
+As for semantics, the MongoDB developers thankfully chose not to reinvent the wheel.
-Using transactions is similar to what most developers are used to on RDBMS platforms.
+Using transactions is similar to what most developers are used to on relational database systems.
-The precise syntax varies per programming language, but it always comes down to the following steps:
+The precise syntax varies per programming language, so you will have to do some RTFM to learn it, but it always comes down to the following steps:

 1. Open session
 2. Start transaction